Why patients with obesity often regain lost weight

 Study Design

 Study participants’ weight and diet statuses were assessed at baseline; then their weight was measured at follow-ups for up to 7 years after the diet ended.
-These data are from a review of 14 diet studies with long-term follow-ups.
+These data are from a review of 14 diet studies with long-term follow-ups, which included assessments of additional dieting activities and exercise habits.
+The studies reported varied follow-up durations, participant retention rates, and methods for weight measurement, including self-reported weights and participation in other weight-loss programs.
 Adapted from Mann T, Tomiyama AJ, Westling E, Lew AM, Samuels B, Chatman J. Medicare’s search for effective obesity treatments: diets are not the answer.
 Am Psychol.
 2007;62(3):220-233.5

-Pharmacotherapy may help some patients sustain weight loss
+Pharmacotherapy may help some patients sustain weight loss7

 DISCOVER ITS ROLE

-3. Garvey WT, Mechanick JI, Brett EM, et al. American Association of Clinical Endocrinologists and American College of Endocrinology comprehensive clinical practice guidelines for medical care of patients with obesity.
+3. Garvey WT, Mechanick JI, Brett EM, et al; Reviewers of the AACE/ACE Obesity Clinical Practice Guidelines.
+American Association of Clinical Endocrinologists and American College of Endocrinology comprehensive clinical practice guidelines for medical care of patients with obesity.
 Endocr Pract.
 2016;22(suppl 3):1-203.

 Continue